Action 1 – Phenotypic characterisation

 Action 10 – Communication and dissemination activities

 Production of technical data sheets for poultry breeds.
-Technical data sheets for each of the turkey breeds conserved at the conservation centres of TuBAvI-2 project were prepared and filled in.
+Technical data sheets for each of the turkey breeds conserved at the conservation centres of TuBAvI-2 project were prepared and filled in during the third year.
 The data sheets have been published on this website on the pages dedicated to each turkey breed, that can be accessed from the page Breeds.
+Technical data sheets for poultry breeds, published during the second year of the project, were updated, and data were added for different colours of Livorno and Mugellese breeds.

 Production of scientific reports, publication of articles on international thematic journals, presentation of results in national and international thematic conferences.
 Project’s results were collected and described for dissemination purposes on this same website page.
 The main results were published on international refereed thematic journals and were presented as posters or in oral communications in several national and international thematic conferences.
 Published articles and conference posters/presentations can be consulted from the page Publications.